BRS6 - Metabolic & Neuroendocrine Stress

 - While ~20% of the general population report clinically relevant fatigue, the rate in ADHD is ~62% Rogers et al. 2017

-- Cortisol profiles in ADHD are frequently abnormal, including blunted cortisol awakening responses and flattened daily rhythms Chang et al. 2021
+- Cortisol profiles in ADHD are frequently abnormal, with meta-analytic evidence indicating altered basal, morning, and cumulative cortisol patterns in youths with ADHD Chang et al. 2021

 - Genetic variation in HPA-axis regulators, including NR3C1 polymorphisms, further supports a heritable component to stress dysregulation Fortier et al. 2013